sbalnojan/tropo-mods/README.md

 # tropo-mods

-Write 10 times less Cloudformation using tropo-mods (a module catalog for troposphere).
+Write 10 times less CloudFormation using tropo-mods (a catalog of troposphere code).
 Defining infrastructure should be this simple:
 ````python
 import tropo_mods.auto_ec2 as auto_ec2